view hidden files and folders windows

 How to View Hidden Files and Folders in Windows

-There are many reasons why you may want to view hidden files and folders in Windows.
-For instance, you may be seeking to maintain a specific system file that is currently hidden, you may want to access a data folder, or may want to reveal a file that was purposely hidden by someone else.
+There are many reasons why you may need to view hidden files and folders in Windows.
+You might be trying to access a specific system file, locate a hidden data folder, or reveal a file that was intentionally hidden.

 Windows 11